 Useful to know:

-Saranda is also fantastic because fast ferries to the Greek island of Corfu depart from its port daily, even during winter.
-It takes just 25 minutes, covering about 8 kilometers, and you find yourself in Greece, where it’s even warmer.
-You can take a day trip or stay for a week; all you need is a Schengen visa.
-Read all about ferries in Albania here.
+Saranda has one more advantage: daily high-speed ferries to the Greek island of Corfu, even in winter.
+The trip takes just 25 minutes, covering only 8 km (5 miles) of sea.
+You’ll be in Greece, where it’s even warmer.
+You can go for a day trip or a week, as long as you have a Schengen visa.
+All about ferries in Albania — check this article.

 beach holidays in albania in winter

-• It’s a lively city that is much closer to Europe than you might think.
+• A vibrant, living city that’s much closer to Europe in spirit than people might think.

 christmas in albania

-Wishing you more sunshine and warmth during your winter journey in Albania!
+☀️ Wishing you more sunshine and warmth on your Albanian winter adventure!

 Resources to help you plan your dream trip to Albania